polydawn/hitch/doc/commands.md

 and the run records and resulting WareIDs those formulas built.
 (Replay instructions are not included in any of the `hitch show` command outputs, due to verbosity.)

-The `hitch list` commands emits a list of releases in a catalog, or labels in a release in a catalog.  `hitch list` defaults to a simple line-separated strings format, easy to loop over in shell scripting.
+The `hitch list` commands show a list of names: either all the catalogs in the database, all the releases in a catalog, or all the item labels in a release in a catalog.
+`hitch list` defaults to a simple line-separated strings format, easy to loop over in shell scripting.
 (The output of `hitch list` is a subset of `hitch show`.)

 ### Exchanging catalogs with other hitch datasets: